Consuelito/deustch-lernen/README.md

 # deustch-lernen

-to learn german and get prepared to your next job opportinity and any business presentation
+to learn german, get prepared for your next job opportunity or any business presentation